Anb899/2D_Lyfe/README.md

 # 2D_Lyfe

 2D Project
-Project was created to demonstrate my python comprehension, and show properly constructed project building.
+Project was created to demonstrate my python comprehension, and show proper project building.
 As I learn new skills I will update this porject.